Developing a PXI solution for testing automotive battery management systems

-All these challenges and solutions were assessed and a proposal put together for a new 6 channel battery simulator to be designed and supplied by Pickering Interfaces to DMC.
+All these challenges and solutions were assessed and a proposal was put together for a new 6-channel battery simulator to be designed and supplied by Pickering Interfaces to DMC.
 After the exchange of ideas on modifications to the design and questions to clarify the expected performance, an order was placed for a complete battery stack emulator.

 Once this module was shown to have satisfactory performance the remaining modules were constructed and shipped to DMC.
-DMC integrated the solution into their test system for onward shipment to the end user.
-After successful trials and some very minor adjustments of the design the user accepted delivery of the module and the 41-752 was commercially launched.
+DMC integrated the solution into their test system for onward shipment to the end-user.
+After successful trials and some very minor adjustments to the design, the user accepted delivery of the module and the 41-752 was commercially launched.

-Although the use of PXI as platform generated a number of difficult challenges for this application the flexibility and speed of design possible with PXI was demonstrated by how quickly the design progressed.
-The backplane power supplies, the PCI control bus, chassis ventilation system and PC based software all allowed the design to proceed at a high rate of progress.
-In the case of the 41-752 from the placement of the order to the dispatch of the first system took just eight weeks, a feat that would not have been possible on other hardware platforms.
+Although the use of PXI as a platform generated a number of difficult challenges for this application, the flexibility and speed of design possible with PXI were demonstrated by how quickly the design progressed.
+The backplane power supplies, the PCI control bus, chassis ventilation system and PC-based software all allowed the design to proceed at a high rate of progress.
+In the case of the 41-752, from the placement of the order to the dispatch of the first system took just eight weeks, a feat that would not have been possible on other hardware platforms.

-The 41-752 now commercially available, it offers 6 channels of battery emulation for voltages up to 7V and current up to 300mA.
+The 41-752 is now commercially available, it offers 6 channels of battery emulation for voltages up to 7V and current up to 300mA.
 The high isolation barrier, rated at 750V, permits many cells to be placed in series on D Type user connectors.
-A flexible safety interlock systems allows systems to be connected that are intrinsically safe to use.
-The Pickering 40-923 PXI chassis used to support the high power modules was shown to be capable of providing the power and the current needed to meet the task of emulating up to a 108 cell battery stack.
+A flexible safety interlock system allows systems to be connected that are intrinsically safe to use.
+The Pickering 40-923 PXI chassis used to support the high power modules was shown to be capable of providing the power and the current needed to meet the task of emulating up to a 108-cell battery stack.